torvalds/linux/Documentation/media/uapi/v4l/dmabuf.rst

 The DMABUF framework provides a generic method for sharing buffers between multiple devices.
-Device drivers that support DMABUF can export a DMA buffer to userspace as a file descriptor (known as the exporter role), import a DMA buffer from userspace using a file descriptor previously exported for a different or the same device (known as the importer role), or both.
+Device drivers that support DMABUF can export a DMA buffer to userspace as a file descriptor (kyeswn as the exporter role), import a DMA buffer from userspace using a file descriptor previously exported for a different or the same device (kyeswn as the importer role), or both.
 This section describes the DMABUF importer role API in V4L2.